jas-/jQuery.pidCrypt/GUIDE.md

 with data integrity in various manners.

 ## Server setup
+Here we go over the necessary server settings and requirements as well as code flow.

+### configuration
 A working example can be found in the 'tests' folder.
 Two scripts exist, 'default.php' & 'config.php'.